 It was definitely uprooted and removed out of Judah.
 But it did not end.
 It did not disappear.

 Jeremiah said so!
 “For thus says the Lord: David shall never lack a man to sit on the throne of the house of Israel” (Jeremiah 33:17; Revised Standard Version).
 God made a covenant with David, promising to preserve his royal dynasty forever (read 2 Samuel 7).
-It was an unbreakable covenant that God said would culminate in the millennial reign of Jesus Christ over all the Earth!
+It was an unbreakable covenant that God said would culminate in the millennial reign of the Messiah over all the Earth!

 This was the message Jeremiah delivered to Judah’s royal court while he was “shut up in the court of the prison” (Jeremiah 33:1; read the entire chapter).
 He was in prison in Jerusalem, writing this passage, even as the king’s houses were being “thrown down” (verse 4).
 The throne of David was being rooted out and pulled down even as he wrote!

 But Jeremiah knew God would spare his life and give him miraculous favor with the king of Babylon so that he could fulfill the all-important second half of his God-given commission.

 “Behold, the days come, saith the Lord, that I will perform that good thing which I have promised unto the house of Israel and to the house of Judah” (verse 14).
 Notice!
 The Davidic covenant was made with all of Israel before it divided into the two nations of Israel and Judah during the days of Rehoboam and Jeroboam.
 After the division, David’s throne remained in Jerusalem with the kingdom of Judah.
 But the original promise was made to all 12 tribes.